prometheus-operator/prometheus-operator/Documentation/api-reference/api.md

 </td>
 <td>
 <em>(Optional)</em>
-<p>List of the protobuf message versions to accept when receiving the
+<p>remoteWriteReceiverMessageVersions list of the protobuf message versions to accept when receiving the
 remote writes.</p>
 <p>It requires Prometheus &gt;= v2.54.0.</p>
 </td>